alxrens/Twilight/readme.md

 ```

 <h2 align="center">📡Runing The Bot On Your Own📡</h2>
-<p align="center">This bot is on early development but you want to run it on your machine? you absolutely can!!. here's the requirement and the command you need to run is this bot.</p>
+<p align="center">This bot is in early development but you want to run it on your machine? you absolutely can!!. here's the requirement and the command you need to run is this bot.</p>

 ```
 requirement: